actionml/universal-recommender/README.md

 ### Work in progress, runs on sample data, use at your own risk

-  - all except backfill and dates implmented and working
+  - all implmented and working except date and backfill
-  - blacklisting based on events (user purchase for instance) are not working but specific item blacklists are.

 ### Known issues

-  - event-based blacklists not working (user purchased items for instance)
   - dates not implemented
+  - synchronous query, should we do async?
-  - index droped then written, need to create, then swap for 0 down-time?
-Not sure
+  - index droped then written, with correct management of index refresh this could mean 0 downtime for Elasticsearch, delete in train, refresh during deploy
-  - Only doing usage events now, content similarity is not implemented
+  - Only doing usage events, content similarity is not implemented and non-trivial
-  - Context is not allowed in queries yet (location, time of day, device, etc)
+  - Context is not allowed in queries yet (location, time of day, device, etc) allowed if they are sent as user events to the event store
   - No popularity based fallback yet. - use the EventStore plugin to modify a field in ES docs